andyhorn/simple_routes/README.md

 Because this route is a "data route," we must provide it with an instance of its route data class when navigating.
 More on this in the [Navigation](#navigation) section.

+Please note that the `parameters`, `query`, and `extra` overrides are entirely optional, depending on your use-case.

 ### Child routes

 To define a route that is a child of another route, implement the `ChildRoute` interface, providing the parent route type and overriding the `parent` property.